kveretennicov/multidomvc/readme.md

 - It adds admin forms (Django + Grappelli).
 - It adds API backend (Django REST Framework).
 - It versions data changes on the backend (Reversion).
+- It supports dockerized end-to-end tests of frontend + backend.

 ## Testsuite